mtumilowicz/java8-map-functions/README.md

 Replaces each entry's value with the result of invoking the given function on that entry until all entries have been processed or the function throws an exception

+    **Remark**: Can't change the element type.
+To do that - use a stream.

 * `default boolean replace(K key, V oldValue, V newValue)` - Replaces the entry for the specified key only if currently mapped to the specified value.